BoaPi/HTMX-Lit-Go/README.md

-# HTMX-Lit-Go
+# htmx-server
-experimental repo to gain knowledge of HTMX, Lit and Go
+experimental repo to gain knowledge of HTMX and Go